 HV Manager in action

 I installed it on my Windows 10 machine and it automatically detected Hyper-V and installed VMs on it.
-Here is how it looks like.
+Here is what it looks like.

 Here is the list of things you can do in HV Manager.